battlecode/battlecode-server-2017/specs.md

 ### System.out

 Any output that your robots print to System.out is directed to the output stream of the Battlecode engine, prefixed with information about the robot.

+### Setting Indicator Strings

+You'll find that your primary source of debugging is setting one of 3 indicator strings that are viewable in the client.
+Unlike System.out which is not synchronized to match execution (as the engine precomputes the game faster than the client views it), Indicator strings are synchronized to the round number and can be used for debugging complex robot behaviors.

+Use `setIndicatorString(int,String)` to change a robot's indicator string.
+The are viewable in the top right corner of the client when the robot is selected.
+Indicator strings maintain value until they are changed.

 ### Debug Methods